spring-attic/spring-integration-dsl-groovy/README.md

 In addition to *InputStream* the API accepts other sources such as a compiled *groovy.lang.Script* and *groovy.lang.GroovyCodeSource*

- The [DSL Developer's Guide](https://github.com/SpringSource/spring-integration-dsl-groovy/wiki/DSL-Developer's-Guide) contains a lot more examples.
-Also we recommend looking at the [spring-integration-dsl-groovy-samples](https://github.com/SpringSource/spring-integration-dsl-groovy/tree/master/spring-integration-dsl-groovy-samples) subproject and the unit tests included in the various sub projects.
+ The [DSL User's Guide](https://github.com/SpringSource/spring-integration-dsl-groovy/wiki/DSL-User's-Guide) contains a lot more examples to get you started.
+Also take a look at the [spring-integration-dsl-groovy-samples](https://github.com/SpringSource/spring-integration-dsl-groovy/tree/master/spring-integration-dsl-groovy-samples) subproject as well as the unit tests included in the various sub projects.

 ## Project Structure